emilybache/GildedRose-Refactoring-Kata/python/README.md

 ## Run the ApprovalTests.Python test

 This test uses the framework [ApprovalTests.Python](https://github.com/approvals/ApprovalTests.Python).
-Run it like this:
+You will need to install  Run it like this:

 ```
 python tests/test_gilded_rose_approvals.py